Baengnyeongdo: Geography

-Baengnyeongdo is located closer to North Korea than it is to the South.
+Baengnyeongdo is located closer to North Korea than it is to the South Korean mainland.
 It is 191.4 km northwest of Incheon, on the South Korean mainland.
 It has an area of 46.3 km2 and a coastline of 52.4 km.
 It is South Korea's 14th largest island.

 The island was once connected to the mainland as part of a peninsula during the Last Glacial Period.
 The current portion remained above water after sea levels rose.

 The island does not have significant rivers; these only form during the summer monsoon season.
 The coast of the island is rocky, and there are tidal flats on the southeastern coast.

 Changsan Cape in Ryongyon, North Korea, can be seen from Baengnyeong on clear days.

 Environment

 The area is also rich in oceanic fauna and bird diversity.
 The Chinese egret, which is considered to be one of the fifty rarest birds in the world, can be found here.
 The area hosts a nature reserve for spotted seals, and they can be observed on the rocks and beaches.
 Seals occasionally attract predators such as the great white shark into the area.
 Finless porpoises also live nearby.
 The Incheon Coast Guard has been investigating illegal whaling targeting minke whales in the area.